haozhg/odmd/README.md

 where t is (discrete) time, z(t) is state vector.

-In general, a variant of this algorithm (try `pip install osysid`, see [here](https://github.com/haozhg/osysid)) also works if we have a nonlinear and/or time-varying map
+In general, a variant of this algorithm (try `pip install ai4sci.oml --upgrade`, see [here](https://github.com/haozhg/oml)) also works if we have a nonlinear and/or time-varying map
 - y(t) = f(t, x(t))

 where x(t) is the input and y(t) is the output.
 Notice that dynamical system is a special case of nonlinear maps, by taking y(t) = z(t) and x(t) = z(t-1).